luis122448/developer-server/vpn/README.md

-# Install OpenVPN and on Ubuntu 24.04
+# Install OpenVPN on Ubuntu 24.04

+This guide provides step-by-step instructions to install and configure OpenVPN on Ubuntu 24.04.

+---

 ## Installation

-Update dependencies:
+### Update Dependencies

+Update the system packages to the latest versions:

 ```bash
     sudo apt update && sudo apt upgrade -y
 ```

+### Install Required Packages

 Install OpenVPN: